The promotions tab in Gmail is a gift for email users — it’s the perfect junkyard for irrelevant ads, discount emails, and offers.

 Introverts and extroverts, extravagant shoppers and thrifty buyers, go-getters and easy goers, each of these personality types has a divergent way of buying online.
 Thus, it pays for companies to segment common buyer personalities together and promote similar products and brands to them.

 Surveys are one way to get psychographic information about your consumers.
 You can also look for clues in customers’ search history on your website.
-For instance, those looking for “sustainable” and “eco friendly” products are likely environment protection advocates.
+For instance, those looking for sustainable products or eco-friendly delivery are likely environment protection advocates.

 Online behavioural segmentation takes the guesswork out of predicting what customers want and what they’re most likely to buy.
 With granular behavioural tracking, each click reveals a world of customer data to marketers.